bookiza/bookiza.old.docs/_posts/2018-07-26-preprocessors.md

 ```

-For example, this [sample book](https://github.com/marvindanig/bookiza-framework) uses `.haml` and `.scss` instead of plain html and css.

-Configuring bookiza will set its `generators` and `renderers` to use the appropriate templating engine (or preprocessor) for its pages (and templates).
-You can also use a combination of preprocessors within the same book with a more complicated setup (discussed elsewhere).
+Configuring bookiza will set its `generators` and `renderers` to use the appropriate templating engine (or preprocessor) for its pages *and* templates.

-By default Bookiza is configured for the native web i.e. plain HTML, CSS and JavaScript.
-The output of the build is always HTML, CSS and JavaScript as well no matter what preprocessor logic or transformations are applied beforehand.